purpleidea/mgmt/DOCUMENTATION.md

 ##Overview

-The `mgmt` tool is a research prototype to demonstrate next generation config management techniques.
-Hopefully it will evolve into a useful, robust tool.
+The `mgmt` tool is a next generation config management prototype.
+It's not yet ready for production, but we hope to get there soon.
+Get involved today!

 ##Project Description